-The Tax Tool (see link at left) may be used from January to mid-July to prepare and print or E-File your Xenia Income Tax Return for the previous year.
+The Tax Tool (see link at left) may be used from January to the end of June to prepare and print or E-File your Xenia Income Tax Return for the previous year.
 After reviewing the Tax Tool instructions, use the Tax Tool to generate your tax return.
-You will need either your personalized website (for example, JohnQPublic.xeniatax.com) and pin that will be pre-printed on the tax return mailed in late December or your account number to active your electronic account.
+You will need either your personalized website (for example, JohnQPublic.xeniatax.com) and pin that will be pre-printed on postcards mailed in late December or your account number to active your electronic account.
 The Tax Tool will help you prepare your return, which you can then print and send to the Xenia Income Tax Division or E-File after uploading copies of your Federal return and all W-2s.
 Do not attempt to file your Xenia Income Tax return electronically through any other tax preparation software since the City of Xenia will not receive your return.

 Even if a tax preparer completes your Xenia Income Tax Return, the taxpayer is responsible for submitting the completed return to the Xenia Income Tax Division.
 Businesses (filing under a Federal ID) may file electronically using the Ohio Business Gateway.
 The City of Xenia also administers the Xenia Township-City of Xenia Joint Economic Development District AKA JEDD-01 AKA Tecumseh JEDD (click here for JEDD information).
 The City of Xenia does not collect or administer Xenia City School Taxes.
 School taxes are collected and administered by the State of Ohio.

 Using one of our fill-in PDF forms?
 It is strongly recommended that you save the form to your desktop, then complete, save it on your system and then submit the saved form.
 This takes the form out of the browser window and reduces most issues related to the variety of web browsers available.
 Click here for additional PDF hints and troubleshooting suggestions.
 NOTE: There are known incompatibility issues with ADOBE Viewer Versions higher than 9, Internet Explorer 10 and Google Chrome related to using the SUBMIT button.
 If you have an issue using the SUBMIT button, attach your completed PDF to a SECURE EMAIL using the SECURE EMAIL link at the left.